Canon 1Ds vs Olympus E-M10 II

 Studio photographers will appreciate that the Canon 1Ds (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the E-M10 II was followed by the Olympus E-M10 III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1Ds vs Olympus E-M10 II